-sir, wouldn't take us but a minute to put out them eighty-eights.
+JACKSON Sir, wouldn't take us but a minute to put out them eighty-eights.

-He's right, Captain, it might be kind of dangerous for those flyboys.
+SARGE He's right, Captain, it might be kind of dangerous for those flyboys.
 Tell that to Private James Ryan.
 We've got our orders.
 Let's go.